slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 <dfn>Expectations</dfn> are known provenance values that indicate the
 corresponding artifact is authentic.
 For example, a package ecosystem may maintain a mapping between package names and their canonical source repositories.
 That mapping constitutes a set of expectations.
-The package ecosystem tooling compares a package's provenance to those expectations during upload to ensure all packages in the ecosystem are built from their canonical source repository, which indicates their authenticity.

 Possible models for forming expectations include: